li-keran/Compact-FD/README.md

 https://user-images.githubusercontent.com/53129412/126117052-f49d7928-8270-461c-9231-e6ad7227db73.mp4

-The reflection and refraction of the wave can bee seen when the wave passes through the line where the velocity changes.
+The reflection and refraction of the wave can be seen when the wave passes through the line where the velocity changes.